tomsoutherland/km/archiso-with-zfs.md

 ## Create a custom ISO with ZFS support
-I ran into issues getting a customer ISO built using the instructions on the arch wiki but I found the following procedure to work.
+I ran into issues getting a custom ISO built using the instructions on the arch wiki but I found the following procedure to work.

 1. Install archiso
 ```pacman -S archiso```